mercadopago/devsite-docs/guides/wallet-connect/sniffing-strategy.en.md

 >
 > Important
 >
 > Sniffing is only available in the mobile device browser when the user has the Mercado Pago app installed.
 Depending on the device and operating system, the experience of opening an app from a browser may vary.
-Generally, user confirmation is required through a system modal, and in other scenarios such as webviews of other applications, functionality may be affected.
+Generally, user confirmation is required through a system modal.

 ## Configuration

-To use the Sniffing feature, simply open a link in the mobile device's web browser to activate detection and follow the linking flow.
-See below how to enable the Sniffing feature in your integration.
+To use the sniffing feature, simply open a link in the mobile device's web browser to activate detection and follow the linking flow.
+See below how to enable the sniffing feature in your integration.

 1. Envie um **GET** com os atributos necessários, pricipalmente o `return_uri`, ao _endpoint_ [/v2/wallet_connect/agreements](/developers/pt/reference/wallet_connect/_wallet_connect_agreements/post) e execute a requisição para [iniciar uma vinculação](/developers/pt/docs/wallet-connect/account-linking-flow/create-agreement).